Skip to main content

 Add a temporary TXT record to the DNS for your primary domain (the reverse of your groupId) to verify that the person registering this Java group actually controls the domain.

-The contents of the TXT record is the ID of the JIRA ticket created in the previous step (for example, OSSRH-12345).
+If using the OSSRH flow, the contents of the TXT record is the ID of the JIRA ticket created in the previous step (for example, OSSRH-12345).

 Set up PGP package signing